-54 elements out of particle board each 250cm x 170cm on frames, fixed on 150 posts, acrylic paint,
+54 sheets of particle board each 250cm x 170cm on frames, supported by 150 posts, acrylic paint

 The landscape plateau of the Schwaebische Alb in South Germany geologically consists of limestone.
 The landscape in this region is perforated by a number of round recesses.
 These typical holes in the fields were created by limestone caves that collapsed through water erosion.